Consensys/doc.teku/docs/reference/cli/index.md

 Execution layer clients in [Capella-enabled networks](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-is-ShanghaiCapella) provide the execution payload and the payload value.
 The beacon node compares this value against the builder bid to maximize the validator's profit or decrease network censorship at a low or no cost.

-Use this option to set the compare factor applied to the builder bid value when comparing it to the locally produced payload.
-The factor is expressed in a percentage.
-For example, a builder bid compare factor of `80` means the local payload is chosen when its value is at least 80% of the builder bid value.
+Use this option to set the comparison factor applied to the builder bid value when comparing it to the locally produced payload.
+The factor is expressed as a percentage.
+For example, a builder bid comparison factor of 90 means the builder’s payload is chosen when its value is at least 10% greater than what can be built locally.

 Set this option to `BUILDER_ALWAYS` to always use the builder bid, unless the bid is invalid.